virexpy/Snapscore-Booster/README.md

 ### Linux

 1. Open your terminal
-2. Clone the repo: `git clone https://github.com/virexpy/SnapScore-Boost`
+2. Clone the repo: `git clone https://github.com/virexpy/Snapscore-Booster`
-3. Go into the folder: `cd SnapScore-Boost`
+3. Go into the folder: `cd Snapscore-Booster`
 4. Install the dependencies: `pip install -r requirements.txt`
 5. Install `scrcpy` to control your Android phone
 6. Connect your phone via USB or WiFi